October 23, 2016

-We invite our young friends of the Amici String School to join us once again in a side-by-side concert showcasing their energetic and passionate talent.
+We invite our young friends of the Amici String Program to join us once again in a side-by-side concert showcasing their energetic and passionate talent.
 In a program ranging from Bach to Locatelli to Sibelius, you'll delight in the skill, and range of expression of these young artists.
 The Sinfonia also performs Canadian composer Denis Gougeon's “Ballade”, and features our good friend Sara Hahn (flute) performing Arthur Foote's beautiful “Night Piece."

 May 21, 2017

 From the quirky phantasmagoria of George Antheil's Serenade for Strings, to the character-piece movements of Telemann's “The Nations” Suite, Kensington Sinfonia presents an evocative program of music surrounding characters and storytelling.
 We include Purcell's wonderful Chaconne from “King Arthur”, and invite our good friend Jeremy Brown (saxophone) to play “Chase the Money” by Canadian composer John Oliver.
 We also unveil the winner of our Student Concerto Competition this year, who will join us on stage for the conclusion of our season.

 Kensington Sinfonia is pleased to announce our continued involvement in the 2016 Honens Festival: Open Air concert on September 11, 2016 at 2:00 pm.
 This free event features Honens' laureates performing a concert accompanied by Kensington Sinfonia members at Calgary's Central Memorial Park.
 All are welcome.
 For more information click here.